krypted/AppleWatchJSONSender/README.md

 # What's next?
 Working on a branch to do persistent storage of the json documents on the watch that were sent from the app.
 No promises.

+There's also no concept of type safety.
+So by design the app can send a string of "Hello World" or some yaml instead.
+Might add that.